 Healthcare Realty Trust Announces Third Quarter Earnings Release Date and Conference Call

-/EIN News/ -- NASHVILLE, Tenn., Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Healthcare Realty Trust Incorporated (NYSE:HR) today announced that it expects to report results for the third quarter of 2022 on Wednesday morning, November 9, 2022, before the market opens.
+NASHVILLE, Tenn., Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Healthcare Realty Trust Incorporated HR today announced that it expects to report results for the third quarter of 2022 on Wednesday morning, November 9, 2022, before the market opens.

 On Wednesday, November 9, 2022, at 11:00 a.m.
 Central Time, Healthcare Realty Trust expects to hold a conference call to discuss earnings results, quarterly activities, general operations of the Company and industry trends.
 Simultaneously, a webcast of the conference call will be available to interested parties at www.healthcarerealty.com under the Investor Relations section.
 A webcast replay will be available following the call at the same address.